-The practice manager told us they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+The head dental nurse told us they aimed to settle complaints in-house and the practice manager would invite patients to speak with them in person to discuss these.
 Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.

 We looked at comments, compliments and complaints the practice received three complaints in the previous year.
 These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.
-The practice did not collate compliments.
-The principal dentist told us that they would be implementing a system to record and collate positive patient comments.
+The practice whilst receiving compliments did not record them.
+The head nurse told us that the practice would start to collate to assist with practice development.